-Pay cuts for millions of U.S. workers worsen the pain of pandemic
+Pay cuts are becoming a defining feature of the coronavirus recession

 “It’s going on 12 weeks now and I’ve received one unemployment payment,” Iezzi said.
 Numerous Lyft riders have told her that they, too, have had trouble accessing unemployment aid.

 Nearly a third of American workers have taken a direct hit from the coronavirus-related recession, either in losing a job, having hours cut or having their salary slashed.
-They may hesitate to spend in the coming months unless government aid plugs the hole in their pocketbooks, economists say.
+They may hesitate to spend in coming months unless government aid plugs the hole in their pocketbooks, economists say.

-The June University of Michigan Survey of consumers showed that most (56 percent) expected the economy to be better a year from now, but few expect the return of “good times.”
+The June University of Michigan Survey of consumers showed most (56 percent) expected the economy to be better a year from now, but few expect the return of “good times.”
 Instead, “consumers were just as definite in their opinions that bad times financially and high unemployment would still dominate the economy well into 2021.”

 Sharmon Craddock, 42, doesn’t even know how long her shift will be when she walks into the Liberty Township campus of Cincinnati Children’s Hospital to register patients each workday.

 Since the pandemic began, full workdays are rare.
-And every time she gets sent home early for lack of work, she falls further behind on her car payment, rent, and the gas and electricity bills.
+Every time she gets sent home early for lack of work, she falls further behind on her car payment, rent, and the gas and electricity bills.
 The utilities are due to be shut off any day now, she said.

 Her hours are down by about half, though coronavirus hazard pay has helped keep her paychecks from cratering.
 She is still waiting for her stimulus payment and her 2019 tax refund, and time is running out.
 As Ohio reopens and accounting departments begin to crack down on overdue balances, forbearance on bills is getting harder to come by.